Gene Suellentrop

-Gene Suellentrop (born January 1, 1952) is a Republican member of the Kansas State Senate, representing the 27th district since January 11, 2017.
+Gene Suellentrop (born January 1, 1952) is an American politician who was a Republican member of the Kansas State Senate, representing the 27th district from January 11, 2017, to January 2, 2023.
 He served as the Senate's Majority Leader beginning in January 2021.

-After an intoxicated high-speed freeway police chase in the wrong direction on March 16, 2021 he was removed as Senate Majority Leader by a caucus vote in April 2021, but not from the Senate itself.
+After an intoxicated high-speed freeway police chase in the wrong direction on March 16, 2021, he was removed as Senate Majority Leader by a caucus vote in April 2021, but not from the Senate itself.
 Before being elected to the state senate, he had served two terms in the Kansas house, then was elected to the senate in 2016.

 Career

 Suellentrop created the Gambino's pizza parlor franchise, later retitled, The Sauce Brands.
 By 2000, he had licensed 63 regional franchises in five states, including 40 in Kansas.
 When Wichita area franchisees discovered the corporation, G.P.A, Inc., had been surreptitiously receiving kickbacks from required suppliers, they sued it for damages involving alleged breach of contract and antitrust violations in a class-action lawsuit.
 In November 2011 he also complained, in his presidency of the Kansas chapter of the National Restaurant and Hospitality Association, that the Obama Administration dictated an "unprecedented intrusion" by ordering workplaces to display an 11" by 17" poster that informed employees of their right to unionize.